Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 The problem is: there may be something wrong with your "viewing structure".

-1. Why is there not enough 4,000 hours of broadcasting even though it is played?
+1. Why is there not enough 4,000 hours of playback even though it is played?

 Let’s break this number down first.